-- Customer service – handling high volume of requests, some that are quick and easy to reply to while others require research
+- Customer service.
+Handling high volume of requests, some that are quick and easy to solve while others require research and advanced expertise.

-- HR – handling requests for leave, changes to health plans, training and staffing, salary enquiries, and on-boarding new employees
+- Human resources (HR).
+Handling requests for leave, changes to health plans, training and staffing, salary enquiries, and on-boarding new employees.

-- Purchasing – processing purchase orders, building quotes, and authorizing discounts and price adjustments
+- Purchasing/procurement.
+Processing purchase orders, building quotes, and authorizing discounts and price adjustments.

-- Administration – requesting office supplies, managing printing and courier services, and tracking meeting rooms
+- General administration.
+Requesting office supplies, managing printing and courier services, and tracking meeting rooms.